 Newfoundland and Labrador is policed primarily by B Division of the Royal Canadian Mounted Police (RCMP), with St. John's, Corner Brook and Labrador City being policed by the Royal Newfoundland Constabulary (RNC).
-The Assessment Area includes several districts within B Division: Placentia-Whitbourne District, Avalon East District, Trinity-Conception District, and Clarenville-Bonavista
+The Study Area includes several districts within B Division: Placentia-Whitbourne District, Avalon East District, Trinity-Conception District, and Clarenville-Bonavista

 District.
-The Placentia-Whitbourne District (the District) covers most of the Assessment Area and will be discussed in greater detail.
-The other districts have not been included in the discussion as they pertain to only very small portions of the Assessment Area.
+The Placentia-Whitbourne District (the District) covers most of the Study Area and will be discussed in greater detail.
+The other RCMP districts have not been included in the discussion as they include only small portions of the Study Area.

 Criminal offences are grouped into one of four categories according to the nature of the infraction: Criminal Code, Federal, Provincial and Municipal.
 Offences charged under the Criminal Code are typically the most serious, and those charged under Municipal the least.
 For example, provincial traffic violations include such infractions as speeding and dangerous driving, while Criminal Code traffic violations include offences such as impaired driving and driving without a license.
 Incidents of these offences are summarized in Table 5.8.
-In all years, the number of federal and municipal offences was much lower than other types of offences.
+In all years, the number of Federal and Municipal offences was much lower than other types of offences.
 Provincial offences were the most numerous.